stanfordnlp/CoreNLP/_pages/ner.md

 ### Entity Mention Detection

 After all of the previous steps have been run, entity detection will be run to combine the tagged tokens into entities.
 The entity mention detection will be based off of the tagging scheme.
-This is accomplished with a `EntityMentionsAnnotator` sub-annotator.
+This is accomplished with an `EntityMentionsAnnotator` sub-annotator.

 If a basic tagging scheme (example: PERSON, ORGANIZATION, LOCATION) is used, all contiguous sequences of tokens with the same tag will be marked as an entity.

-If a more advanced tagging scheme (such as BIO with tags like B-PERSON and I-PERSON) sequences with the same tag split by a B-tag will be turned into multiple entities.
+If a more advanced tagging scheme (such as BIO with tags like B-PERSON and I-PERSON) is used, sequences with the same tag split by a B-tag will be turned into multiple entities.

 All of our models and rule files use a basic tagging scheme, but you could create your own models and rules that use BIO.

 For instance `(Joe PERSON) (Smith PERSON) (Jane PERSON) (Smith PERSON)` will create the entity `Joe Smith Jane Smith`.

-On the other hand `(Joe B-PERSON) (Smith I-PERSON) (Jane B-PERSON) (Smith I-PERSON) will create two entities: `Joe Smith` and `Jane Smith`.
+On the other hand `(Joe B-PERSON) (Smith I-PERSON) (Jane B-PERSON) (Smith I-PERSON)` will create two entities: `Joe Smith` and `Jane Smith`.

 You can deactivate this with `ner.buildEntityMentions` being set to `false`.